 Finally, there are the performances of Grant and Russell.
 Each is responding to and playing off of the other like partners in a high wire act.
 The rapid-fire delivery of their lines is right on the money.

 Enjoy this article?
 Receive e-mail alerts when new articles are available.
-Just click on the "Subscribe" button above.
+Just click on the "Subscribe" button below.

 To read more articles by Michael Ballard, click here.